 If your placement test results indicate that you do not meet the minimum English proficiency level required for admission to the Evening & Weekend English program, you will receive a 100% refund of your course tuition payment minus a nonrefundable $50 administrative fee per course enrolled.

-No Spring 2020 Semester self-request transfer requests will be accepted if received after Friday, Jan.
-24, 2020.
+No Fall 2020 Semester self-request transfer requests will be accepted if received after Friday, September 4, 2020.

 There are no tuition refunds for drops/withdrawals requested four (4) or fewer calendar days before the published start date of the course section or after the course section has started.
 If you have questions regarding test scheduling, contact Program Coordinator Regan Carver at 202-687-4592 or guELC@georgetown.edu.